michal-orsel/playwright-cucumber-report-portal/README.md

 Note: Keep in mind that each config sets up different technology.
 Let me explain with an example: Screenshots can be enabled in `config/reportportal_config.json`, but if they are not enabled in `config/playwright.config.ts`, then Playwright does not take any screenshots.
 Thus, the Report Portal client does not have any screenshots to upload.

 #### To run:
-- All scenarios use command: `npm run test`
+- To run all scenarios, use the command: `npm run test`
 - To rerun failed scenarios use command: `npm run test:rerun`
-- To run specific tests use command (just example): `npm run tag-login:positive`
+- To run specific tests, use the command (example): `npm run tag-login:positive`
 - To run a different profile than the one specified in `config/config.json`, use the example script `npm run test-project-in-command-mobile-chrome`

-Note: Keep in mind that there is a cleaner which drops results and reports before each `npm run test` command and other scripts that execute it.
+Note: Keep in mind that there is a cleaner that drops results and reports before each `npm run test` command and other scripts that execute it.

 ##### Run in debug Visual Studio Code